inkeep/process-questions-from-csv/README.md

 ```

 You can view the chat response in the web view by using the given url.

+If you provide a `SHARE_URL_BASE_PATH`, you'll get a link to a sandbox that shows all questions asked in the batch.

 You can also view all the questions in the Inkeep Dashboard.
 By providing a tag in the config, you can filter by that Tag in the Inkeep Admin UX to view all the questions, including positive or negative feedback, for that tag.